-There are three homes, (2 finished and one needing completion) offered for sale plus a 4,000 square meter parcel of raw land that can be either used for vegetable production or for additional housing construction.
+There is one home and one unfinished lot with foundation offered for sale plus a 4,000 square meter parcel of raw land that can be either used for vegetable production or for additional housing construction.
 The properties are all clear title with their own private, gated entrance.

 ARE YOU LOOKING FOR SURVIVAL?

 Adjoining the property is a large plot of land to GROW VEGETABLES.